collocations.org

 His lawyer advised him to drop the matter.

-consider, examine, look at/into, tackle | clarify, clear up, decide, resolve, settle
+clarify, clear up, decide, resolve, settle

-It''s a relief to have the matter settled.
+It's a relief to have the matter settled.

-approach, deal with, treat
+approach, deal with, handle, treat

-in a/the ~
+in a/the matter

-I don''t have much experience in these matters. | Do I have any choice in the matter?
+Do I have any choice in the matter?

-on a/the ~
+on a/the matter

 Speak to your manager if you need help on this matter.

-~ for
+matter for

 The incident is definitely a matter for the police.

-~ of
+matter of

-It''s a matter of concern to all of us. | We discussed the matter of whether or not to hire a bus. | Getting the effect you want is a matter of trial and error.
+We discussed the matter of whether or not to hire a bus.

 PHRASES

-(= the most important part of a subject/situation),
+the crux of the matter, the heart of the matter (= the most important part of a subject/situation)

 She refused to let the matter rest.